vedph/cadmus-graph-studio-app-v2/README.md

-# Cadmus Graph Studio
+# Cadmus Graph Studio V2

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.1.
+This is the second generation of the [original studio app](https://github.com/vedph/cadmus-graph-studio-app).

 This is a minimalist editor for helping users build their graph mapping rules.